Franisz/zUtilities/README.md

   - This feature can be disabled in `gothic.ini` with `QuickSaveMode` option.
   - Change `QuickSaveMode` option for different style or disable: `0` - _Disabled_, `1` - _Standard_, `2` - _Alternative_.
   - Game can also be quick loaded from main menu by pressing `KeyQuickLoad`.
-  - Save can bey automatically loaded after start when `QuickLoadAfterGameStart` is set to `1`.
+  - Save can be automatically loaded after game start when `QuickLoadAfterGameStart` is set to `1`.

 - Changes name color of focused npcs, containers, doors and items.